bitovi/documentcss/pages/example.md

 @group Styles.docs 3 Docs
 @group Styles.other 4 Other

-***This is the Live Style Guide for DocumentJS.com.
-If you're using DocumentJS to generate your own Live Style Guide, check out the [Live Style Guide documentation](/docs/index.html).***
+This is the Live Style Guide for DocumentCSS.com.
+If you'd like to use DocumentCSS to generate your own Live Style Guide, check out the [Live Style Guide documentation](/docs/index.html).